Quick Cake Mix

 Scoop out the frozen mix no need to thaw and use as individual recipes direct.

-Recipe courtesy Jean Anderson, Quick Loaves, HarperCollins, 2005
+Recipe courtesy of Jean Anderson, Quick Loaves, HarperCollins, 2005